by Nashville personal trainer Dan DeFigio

 Single joint movements for legs:

-Twisting movements (crunch with a twist, rotary torso machine, etc.)
+- Twisting movements (crunch with a twist, seated Russian twists, standing tubing twists, etc.)

 Single joint chest exercises: